synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 kubectl -n srm get job srm-web-appdata
 ```

 14) If you already have an srm-extra-props.yaml file, merge the below content into your existing file.
-Otherwise, create your srm-extra-props.yaml file (see [Customizing Software Risk Manager (props)](#customizing-software-risk-manager-props)) and add the following content:
+Otherwise, create your srm-extra-props.yaml file (see [Customizing Software Risk Manager](#customizing-software-risk-manager)) and add the following content:

 ```
 web: